BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 Instead, social systems have to be re-integrated into the Earth system.
 I see the chance that this, if we want to surive, has to lead to a system that is less-exploitive to its environment (which consists also of us humans).

 In the face of impending climate, ecological, and economic disasters, it has become clear that endless material growth is not a sustainable economic strategy.
-Although it never truly was, the illusion of its feasibility has now been shattered (by the desire machine itself).
-The supposed stability of the current system is merely a fantasy, yet we continue to operate as though it is viable.
+The stability of our social system relied on an unresonalbe *standing reserve* which is now at the brink of destruction.
+We went from being integrated into the Earth system to a state of *decoupeling*---achieving dominance.
-Much like the people of the late Soviet Union, we persist in acting as if everything is proceeding according to plan, despite the reality of ongoing climate catastrophes and the looming inevitability of more to come.
+The feasibility has now been shattered (by the desire machine itself) and much like the people of the late Soviet Union, we persist in acting as if everything is proceeding according to plan, despite the reality of ongoing climate catastrophes and the looming inevitability of more to come.
 Viewed from this perspective, *Capitalist Realism* is not *The End of History* but an indicator of a faltering system teetering on the brink of collapse.
-It is apparent that our rampant over-consumption must be curtailed dramatically, yet the system's survival depends on continuous consumption -- it is, in essence, built upon it.
+It is apparent that our rampant over-consumption must be curtailed dramatically, yet the system's survival depends on continuous consumption---it is, in essence, built upon it.
-The notion that we can consume our way out of disaster is sheer lunacy.
 One significant reason we seem to fail to adapt lies in communication issues: our social systems do not couple effectively with the Earth system.
 The Earth system's communication doesn't sufficiently stimulate communication within our social system.
 As a result, we attempt to artificially amplify it, but these efforts have yet to yield substantial success.
+The notion that we can consume our way out of disaster is sheer lunacy.

 In my mind, there are two potential strategies to dismantle the myth of infinite growth: a *second Enlightenment*, which seems highly improbable, and the crafting of a more compelling myth---that is, the *re-direction of desire*.
 We need a myth of our own, not only to resist a fascist dystopia but also to broaden the scope of conceivable possibilities.